Secured with collateral

 Table of Content

 Crowdestor is a growing P2P lending platform based in Latvia.
-The platform is listing a business project with an interest from 12% – 19% per year.
+The platform is listing a business project with an interest from 12% – 23% per year (or higher).
 Crowdestor gives investors a good opportunity to invest in a business without taking too much risk.

 You are eligible to sign up on Crowdestor if you reside in Europe and are over 18 years old.
 You also have to have a European bank account in your name if you want to transfer funds to Crowdestor.
 I use my N26 bank account and the transaction takes max.
 2 days.

 Crowdestor is listing business loans, which are most of the time secured by the borrower’s personal guarantee as well as some commercial pledge.
 The securities always depend on the loan type.
 It’s not always the case that the loan is secured by some kind of real estate.